Mediterranean Shell-Shaped Habitat,

 CITY OF MONTPELLIER : Groupe SERM/SA3M Montpellier, Ville, Métropole et Ccas

-URBANISM : West 8
+URBAN PLANNER : West 8

-MOEX : CIC DELMAS
+MOEX THEIA : CIC DELMAS

 MAIN CONTRACTOR : Sectp